OSGeo/OSGeoLive-doc/doc/quickstart/geonetwork_quickstart.rst

 The tools are as follows:

 - Add new layers to the map.
-You can search the catalog, add layers from web services, or kml,
+You can search the catalog, add layers from web services, or KML,
 - Manage existing layers or change the background map (the default is openstreetmap),
 - Filter layers on the map (if configured),
 - Manage the Map, by setting it back to default settings, loading a new map definition, downloading the current map, or saving the map configuration as a layer in the catalog,